Kaiwinta/MyScripts/README.md

 ---

+## ArchSetup - Base plugin and software when redumping

+Not a lot to say about it, it install the base layer of software neede to work

 ## Additional Tools
 - **`epitest_docker`**: A Dockerized testing environment.
 - **`pushnorme_error`**: Logs errors when `pushnorme.sh` fails.
+- **`HyDeWallpaper`**: Move a wallpaper into the selected theme folder for HyDe

 ## Contributing
 Feel free to submit pull requests or open issues for improvements.